Tragic Underwater Fatality: Exploring the Depths of Four Shark Blue Hole Ends in Death

 A Life Centered Around Expeditions

-Rob was never going to be left stranded on any of his expeditions; in the unlikely event that he ran out of money to get a return travel ticket to his home, he would build furniture for his foreign hosts in order to earn money to cater for his needs.
-If he was not making furniture to earn a living, he would always find something to do to make money.
+Rob was determined never to be stranded on any of his expeditions.
+In the rare event that he ran out of money for a return ticket home, he would craft furniture for his hosts abroad to earn what he needed.
+If he wasn’t making furniture to support himself, he would always find other ways to make money.

 But above everything else, his life was basically centered around expeditions and explorations, as he always took the lead in them all.
 Rob was on a voyage to the Bahamas with five other divers.
 His diving partner, Dan Mallone, and Rob Palmer’s widow, Stephie, were part of the five that went with Rob.
 They were on a tour to shoot a documentary film about the Blue Holes in honor of Rob Palmer, who died mysteriously during a dive into the Red Sea four months earlier.